samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 In order for the callback from Auth0 to work correctly, we'll need to create some routing for it.
 To achieve this, we need to:

-* Create a new compnonent to invoke the `handleAuthentication()` method in the authentication service
+* Create a new component to invoke the `handleAuthentication()` method in the authentication service
 * Configure the Aurelia router to accept the `/callback` URL and pass it on to this new callback component.

 Let's update the router configuration first.
 Open `app.ts` and modify the router configuration to route `/callback` to a new component that will handle the route: